 This Association has been around for many years and is a key partner for providing regular Fatigue Stops for drivers northbound on State Highway 1 at Uretiti in the Whangarei District.
 Fatigue has been an on-going risk for motorists on Northland roads and is a very important targeted intervention.

-The road safety development team, led by Kiri works across road safety development to delivery projects, events, courses, learning support and overall coordination of road safety education in the Far North District.
+The road safety development team, led by Ange, works across road safety development to deliver projects, events, courses, learning support and overall coordination of road safety education/promotion in the Far North District.
 The team holds a range of skills around driver instruction, licensing, project planning, youth engagement and networking.
 Projects are grouped around five main themes of road safety education:

 - Alcohol and drug use awareness for road users of all ages